Equity Release in Scotland

 Can you get equity release in Scotland?

-Yes, you can now release equity from your home in Scotland as you can do in the rest of the UK.
+Yes, you can now release equity from your home in Scotland as you can in the rest of the UK.
 Equity release providers lend you money secured against your home and charge interest on the amount you borrow.
 The loan is repayable upon your death or a move into full-time care.
 It is usually repaid through the sale of your property.

 The Scottish equity release schemes currently offered are: